What is 3G

 What is Tomcat

-Tomcat is a reference implementation of the Java servlet and JavaServer Pages (JSP) specifications.
-It is intended as a
+Tomcat is a reference implementation of the Java servlet and JavaServer Pages (JSP)

 platform for developing and testing servlets.